julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Wednesday, March 05, 2025.
+Thursday, March 06, 2025.
 Quote of the day:

-> "The greatest fear that I have regarding the outcome for America of these disclosures is that nothing will change." - Edward Snowden
+> "The beauty is that through disappointment you can gain clarity, and with clarity comes conviction and true originality." - Conan O'Brien